justinross102/386-blog/_posts/2023-09-01-first-post.md

 In addition to adding a title, I used `labs()` to change the label of the legend.
 Before, the legend was labeled `Home` because that is the variable determining the color of a point.
 To change the legend label, the argument is `color` because that matches the argument in the `ggplot()` function responsible for adding the color and legend to the plot.
 If you so desire, you can rename the x and y axes by adding `x = "", y = ""` arguments to the `labs()` function.

-Lastly, it is good practice for graphs to be square, so I added a line of code to make the plot a square.
+Lastly, it is good practice for graphs to be square, so I added a line of code to make the plot square.

 ### Creating a boxplot

-Now that we've seen how to create a scatterplot, let's make a boxplot showing the runs scored by the Phillies at Home vs. Away games.
+Now that we've seen how to create a scatterplot, let's make a boxplot showing the runs scored by the Phillies in Home vs. Away games.
 In addition to specifying new variables, we will need to use `geom_boxplot()` instead of `geom_point()`.
 ```r
 phillies_games %>%
   ggplot(mapping = aes(Home, R)) +